 Useful to know

-It is not necessary to apply for certificates for submission to other Estonian state agencies (Unemployment Insurance Fund, Health Insurance Fund, Labour Inspectorate, Social Insurance Board, Police, etc.) and local governments, as these authorities have access to the data of the Estonian Tax and Customs Board.
+It is not necessary to apply for certificates for submission to other Estonian state agencies (Unemployment Insurance Fund, Health Insurance Fund, Labour Inspectorate, Social Insurance Board, Police and Border Guard Board etc.) and local governments, as these authorities have access to the data of the Estonian Tax and Customs Board.

 How to apply

-The fastest, most convenient and easiest way to obtain a certificate is to generate the certificate in the e-services environment of the Estonian Tax and Customs Board e-MTA.
-If it is not possible for you to draw up a certificate in the e-MTA, you can send us a notification via an online form or come to one of the service bureaus.
+The fastest, most convenient and easiest way to obtain a certificate is to generate the certificate in the e-services environment e-MTA of the Estonian Tax and Customs Board.
+If it is not possible for you to draw up a certificate in the e-services environment e-MTA, you can send us a notification via an online form or come to one of the service bureaus.

-To compile a certificate, sign in to the e-services environment e-MTA and select Register and inquiries and from My inquiries select Compilation of certificates.
+To compile a certificate, sign in to the e-services environment e-MTA and select in its menu Register and inquiries – My inquiries – Compilation of certificates.

 By saving your certificate in DigiDoc format, a digital stamp of the Estonian Tax and Customs Board which confirms that the certificate has been issued by the Estonian Tax and Customs Board and that the data on it is authentic and reliable will be added to the certificate.
 Certificates bearing a digital stamp are equivalent to certificates issued on paper and signed by an official.